ruili4UCSD/CSE151A_WIN24_GROUP/README.md

-With all the topics mixed with all the other data its still a bit hard to see whats going on.
-So we can break it down even further into related topics and the rest of the features:
+To clarify the complex data, we break down the analysis into related topics and the other remaining features.

-Looking at the related topics we can conclude some interesting properties.
+Looking at the related topics we can conclude some interesting properties:
 - "Dynamic programming" is the most corrolated topic in determining problem difficulty.
-- Array is the most negatively corrolated topic
+- "Array" topics are the most negatively correlated topic.
-- Most topic labels are associated with increased difficulty
+- Most topic labels are associated with increased difficulty.